-In contrast, reconstructed riparian and upland forests appeared to have no significant difference in fire intensity indices (Van de Water & North, 2010).
-Both upland and riparian stands have deviated from historical conditions, but riparian stands are more divergent from historical structures than upland stands, putting these areas at greater risk for high-severity fires and changes in ecosystem function.
-Finally, as linear landscape features, this increase in fire severity in riparian areas may also contribute to larger fires; over-stocked riparian areas have been hypothesized to act as "wicking"

-agents along their length, sometimes carrying fire into unaffected upland areas (Pettit & Naiman, 2007; Van de Water & North, 2011).
+The departure from historical stand conditions in both upland and riparian stands may be contributing to the extreme fire regimes California has been experiencing in the Sierra Nevada.
+More importantly, riparian stands are more divergent from historical structures than upland stands, putting these areas at greater risk for high-severity fires and changes in ecosystem function.
+As linear landscape features, this increase in fire severity in riparian areas may also contribute to larger fires; over-stocked riparian areas have been hypothesized to act as "wicking" agents along their length, sometimes carrying fire into unaffected upland areas (Pettit & Naiman, 2007; Van de Water & North, 2011).
+Riparian areas historically served as moist areas that could lessen the intensity of fires or stop their spread upon approach, and while this still occurs in some places, this function has decreased in recent years and in some instances inverted.